 Once the specter of store closings is first raised as a possible avenue that a struggling company may have to consider in its attempts to shore up a troubled balance sheet, key executives, including the crisis management team, should convene to formulate policy decisions.

 Data Protection.
-The early considerations should involve protections of proprietary systems and data from sabotage, both internal and external, and establish how to best leverage “essential personnel” in the IT department to stand ready to “lock-out” coworkers and management and roll out new system restrictions.
+Early considerations should involve protections of proprietary systems and data from sabotage, both internal and external, and establish how to best leverage “essential personnel” in the IT department to stand ready to “lock-out” coworkers and management and roll out new system restrictions.
 The determination of whether this can be done in advance without breaching confidentiality will be an indicator of whether a company can manage this aspect of the plan in-house or needs to engage an outside resource of IT professionals to step in as a surrogate department.

 Human Resources.
 This is but one example of how preplanning for store closings ensures a professional transition from normal course retailing to special circumstance operations.
 The human resources department must also be ready at the opening bell, especially if home office layoffs are a component of the closing strategy.
 Thoughtful, scripted answers on an array of topics, such as severance policy, payment of accrued vacation and sick time, health benefits, and Worker Adjustment and Retraining Notification (WARN) Act eligibility must be presented compassionately, but in an unambiguous light.
 As tempting as it may be, the company cannot raise expectations or allay fears by enabling wishful thinking.

 Public Relations.
 Mindful that “managing the message” extends beyond the walls of the home office, the company must further expect to contend with the media, and not just print and television.
-Blogs , social media pages, and online message boards, cloaked in anonymity and with loose standards for accuracy and fairness, can lead to a drumbeat of criticism and vehemence that can permanently sully a company’s reputation, even one that enjoyed sustained community goodwill before the onset of its fiscal troubles.
+Blogs, social media pages, and online message boards, cloaked in anonymity and with loose standards for accuracy and fairness, can lead to a drumbeat of criticism and vehemence that can permanently sully a company’s reputation, even one that enjoyed sustained community goodwill before the onset of its fiscal troubles.

 For companies headquartered in smaller population centers and employing a significant number of local residents, the likelihood that TV crews will visit the corporate campus to film the Friday afternoon stream of newly displaced office workers, toting their Iron Mountain boxes of personal belongings to the parking lot is to be expected.
-And the message from the traumatized employee on live TV, with the family picture sticking up from the cardboard box, cannot be scripted or spun.
+And the message from the traumatized employee on live TV or online, with the family picture sticking up from the cardboard box, cannot be scripted or spun.

 Workplace Violence.
-But another reality lurks as well, and that is whether there is a component of workplace violence to be considered in conjunction with home office layoffs.
+Another reality lurks as well, and that is whether there is a component of workplace violence to be considered in conjunction with home office layoffs.
 Ever since disaffected stockholders marched on the homes of AIG executives, accountability for a company’s fortunes has reached a new level.
 It is commonplace to see chief executives who are deemed to have betrayed a trust or caused fiscal harm lampooned by name in the media and on the web.
 Most of it is short-lived and incident-free, although occasionally executives have been threatened and some have had to move their children to new schools.

 Much of this exposure can be diffused in a preplanning session where the crisis management team can engage an expert to assess the risk and formulate a response plan.
 All of the moving parts to such a plan can be identified and sequenced so that resources–whether they are off-duty police, lobby guards, heightened access controls, and/or enhanced CCTV–can be mobilized and deployed in conjunction with decisions and announcements.